 Successfully completing alcohol withdrawal through a professional detoxification program is a huge accomplishment, but it does not ensure sustained recovery.
 To boost the odds of long-term abstinence, many in the early stages of recovery will integrate the use of acamprosate to help restore normal brain function and prevent relapse.

-Acamprosate is the generic name for a prescription medication recommended for people in recovery from alcohol dependence.1 Historically, the drug has also been marketed under the brand name Campral.2 The drug is administered as a round, white 333 mg tablet.
-The most commonly prescribed dose of acamprosate is two delayed-release tablets to be taken orally three times per day for a total of about 2,000 mg daily.
-1
+Acamprosate is the generic name for a prescription medication recommended for people in recovery from alcohol dependence.1 Historically, the drug has also been marketed under the brand name Campral.2 The drug is normally administered via tablet, and can be taken up to three times a day depending on the size of the dose.1

 Alcohol abuse, dependence, and addiction create numerous changes to the brain and the way it operates.
 Acamprosate helps reverse some of these changes and return more healthy, balanced functioning to the brain, potentially increasing a person’s chance of maintaining abstinence and staying in recovery.3